BA, Psychology, UCLA, 1992.

 MA, Social Psychology, Quantitative Emphasis, Arizona State University, 1994.

 PhD, Social Psychology, Quantitative Emphasis, Arizona State University, 1997.

-Responsibilities: I am co-director of CUChange and a Professor of Psychology and Neuroscience at the University of Colorado Boulder (UCB) in the Social Psychology Program.
+Responsibilities: I am co-director of CUChange and a Professor of Psychology and Neuroscience at the University of Colorado Boulder in the Social Psychology Program.
 I am currently the Associate Chair for Faculty Development in the Department of Psychology and Neuroscience.
-I am also a faculty fellow at the Institute of Cognitive Science at UCB and faculty in the Centers for Neuroscience at both UCB and the Anschutz School of Medicine at the University of Colorado Denver (UCD).
+I am also a faculty fellow at the Institute of Cognitive Science at CU Boulder and faculty in the Centers for Neuroscience at both CU Boulder and the Anschutz School of Medicine at the University of Colorado Denver.
 Finally, I am a Member of the University of Colorado Cancer Center and the Nutrition and Obesity Research Center at Anschutz.

 About Me: I am married to Kent Hutchison, who is a Professor of Psychiatry at the Anschutz School of Medicine and a faculty member at CUChange.
 Thus we collaborate both professionally and personally.
-We have two daughters, Ainsley and Finley, who are responsible for most of our free time.
-In what is left of our free time we like trail running with our dogs, traveling to interesting new places, and wine collecting/tasting.
+We have two daughters, Ainsley and Finley, who we adore.
+In our free time we like hiking and trail running with our dogs, traveling to interesting new places, and wine collecting/tasting.